Sohou08/Hadoop-Spark/file_format/readme.md

 ## __Conclusion__

-In general, The reading or writing fast according to the type of storage is very related to the kind of query tied to the property of each file format.
+In general,reading or writing fast according to the type of storage is very related to the kind of query tied to the property of each file format.
 Usually, column-based storage lets you ignore all the data that doesn’t apply to a particular query, because you can retrieve the information from just the columns you want.
 By contrast, if you were working with a row-oriented storage and you wanted to know, the average population density in cities with more than a million people, your query would access each record in the table (meaning all of its fields) to get the information from the two columns whose data you needed.That would involve a lot of unnecessary disk seeks and disk reads, which also impact performance.

 Even all file formats could be used for each type of query, the row-based storage will be more adapted to OLTP query inversely for columns based storage which is adapted of OLAP query.